swcarpentry/shell-novice/06-find.md

 ...        ...        ...
 ~~~

-> ### Wildcards
+> #### Wildcards
 >
 > `grep`'s real power doesn't come from its options, though; it comes from
 > the fact that patterns can include wildcards.
 (The technical name for
 > these is [regular expressions](../../gloss.html#regular-expression), which
 > is what the "re" in "grep" stands for.)
-Regular expressions are complex
+Regular expressions are both complex
-> enough that we devoted an entire section of the website to them; if you
+> and powerful; if you want to do complex searches, please look at the lesson
-> want to do complex searches, please check it out.
+> on [our website](http://software-carpentry.org).
 As a taster, we can
 > find lines that have an 'o' in the second position like this:
 >
 >     $ grep -E '^.o' haiku.txt